Skip to content

 });

-// Mark current request as completed
+// Mark this request as completed on success

 pm.test("Mark dependency completed", () => {